Bateau Bay Beach picnic area

 - All weather

-Parking is available at Bateau Bay Beach picnic area.
+There is an asphalt carpark with 2 accessible parking spaces at the picnic area.
 It can be a busy place on the weekend, so parking might be limited.

 Best times to visit

 There are lots of great things waiting for you in Wyrrabalong National Park.
 Here are some of the highlights.